How does a county fall from the podium of democracy? And is it always a sudden fall?

 There is one concept I’ve been thinking about a lot recently, and I would love to see it popularised.
-I would love to hear it spoken as often as we hear words like “brunch”, “keto”, “barre classes”, “an exploding social media platform with a horrifying dark side”, or “hand sanitizer”.
+I would love to hear it spoken as often as we hear words like “brunch”, “keto”, “barre classes”, or “an exploding social media platform with a horrifying dark side”.

 If democratisation can be defined as an increasing strengthening of a country’s democratic institutions and practices, then you might guess what de-democratisation is.